getsentry/sentry-javascript/docs/tips.rst

 Cross Origin
 ------------

-Due security reasons most web browsers are not giving permissions to access error messages for cross domain scripts.
+Due to security reasons most web browsers are not giving permissions to access error messages for cross domain scripts.
 This is not jQuery issue but an overall javascript limitation.